-Your doctor will choose from these treatments, depending on the type and phase of leukemia you have:
+Your doctor will choose from these treatments, depending on the type and phase of leukemia you have and other factors:

 Chemotherapy.
-You may get one or more types of drugs to kill leukemia cells or to stop their growth.
+You may get 1 or more types of drugs to kill leukemia cells or to stop their growth.

 Targeted therapy.
 This kind of treatment uses drugs that attack specific factors that make cancer cells different from normal cells.
 This kills leukemia cells or stops their growth.

 Stem cell transplant.
 Other types of treatment, such as chemotherapy, may damage cells in your bone marrow.
 If so, a stem cell transplant can replace these lost cells, allowing doctors to give higher doses of chemotherapy.